Be a Ninja in the Terminal πŸ₯·

 # (... a couple more ...)

-I highly recommend using Dotbot to automate the installation of your dotfiles.
+Dotbot is highly recommended for automating the installation of your dotfiles.

 Although I keep my dotfiles in a Git repository, I have not made it public.
 I might do so in the future, let me know if you’re interested!

-🐚 The Art of Shell: Zsh and Oh-my-zsh
+🐚 The Power of Zsh and Oh-my-zsh #

 1. Install Zsh (check your system’s package manager for instructions).